hirak99/ordered_thread_pool/README.md

 This is a lightweight performant implementation of threadpool with synchronization.

+The implementtion is provided as a header-only library.

 ## Quick Example
 Imagine you want to parallelize the following code -